sigmacomputing/sigmaquickstarts/site/sigmaguides/src/security_oauth/security_oauth.md

 ### Benefits of Using OAuth with Sigma

-#### Secure Data Access:
-By using OAuth, Sigma users can securely connect to Snowflake, ensuring that their data access is controlled and monitored.
+By using OAuth, Sigma users can securely connect to Snowflake (or another supported Cloud Data Warehouse, CDW), ensuring that their data access is controlled and monitored.
+OAuth facilitates the secure exchange of tokens, minimizing the risk of exposing sensitive credentials.

+#### Centralized Permission and Access Control
+Sigma does not use its own permission system but instead relies on Snowflake’s credentials for user authentication.
+This is achieved through the Sigma logon UI in combination with OAuth.
+By using OAuth, users can log into Sigma using their Snowflake credentials, ensuring that Snowflake manages all user permissions and access controls.

+#### Alternative to Sigma-Managed Permissions
+In scenarios where organizations prefer to use CDW-based user permission and access control, OAuth provides an alternative to having Sigma manage table access for various users.
+This allows organizations to maintain a consistent and centralized permission strategy, leveraging Snowflake’s robust access control features.

-#### Simplified Integration:
+#### Simplified Integration
 OAuth simplifies the integration process between Sigma and Snowflake, reducing the complexity of managing credentials and access permissions.
+Instead of Sigma managing individual user permissions, Snowflake handles all data access and logon credentials for every user, streamlining the entire process.

-#### Improved Compliance:
+#### Improved Compliance
 OAuth helps organizations comply with security and privacy regulations by providing robust access control mechanisms and minimizing the exposure of sensitive credentials.
+By leveraging Snowflake’s permission system, organizations can ensure that all access controls and compliance requirements are uniformly enforced.

 By using OAuth, you enhance the security, control, and user experience of your data access processes, ensuring a seamless and secure interaction between Sigma and the cloud data warehouse.
+This configuration leverages Snowflake’s existing infrastructure to manage user credentials and permissions, reducing administrative overhead and improving overall security.

 ![Footer](assets/sigma_footer.png)
 <!-- END OF SECTION-->